ethereum/ethereum-org-website/src/content/public-goods-funding/index.md

 emoji: 🌎
 sidebar: true
 sidebarDepth: 2
-summaryPoint1: Public goods are nonexcludable and nonrivalrous and benefit everyone
+summaryPoint1: Public goods are non-excludable, non-rivalrous and benefit everyone
 summaryPoint2: Traditional models of funding public goods are inefficient and encourage coordination failures
 summaryPoint3: Ethereum provides useful infrastructure for improving funding and development of critical public goods
 ---

 Public goods are commodities and services provided to all members of a society (without the possibility of direct profit) usually by government or private organizations.
 While the creation of public goods is critical to societal progress and wellbeing, traditional models of coordinating to fund public goods suffer problems that limit their efficiency and effectiveness.
 This makes it difficult to build useful public goods and results in worse outcomes that affect everyone.

 But there might be a solution to the problems of funding public goods: blockchain technology.
-By applying cryptoeconomic incentives and mechanism designs, new blockchain-based projects are fixing the broken model of traditional public goods funding and solving coordination failures that plague modern markets.
+By applying cryptoeconomic incentives and mechanism designs, new blockchain-based projects are fixing the broken model of traditional public goods funding and solving coordination failures in modern markets.

 ## What is a public good? {#what-is-a-public-good}

 As mentioned, public goods are defined as commodities or services made freely available to all members of a society.
 For a commodity or service to be classified as a public good, it must possess the folllowing characteristics:

-1. **Nonexcludable**: A public good is _nonexcludable_ in the sense that it is costly or impossible to exclude any individual from accessing it.
-A public road is one example of a public good—no one can prevent you from driving on it (provided you have a license).
+1. **Non-excludable**: A public good is _non-excludable_ in the sense that it is costly or impossible to exclude any individual from accessing it.
+A public road is one example of a public good, no one can prevent you from driving on it (provided you have a license).

-2. **Nonrivalrous**: A public good is _nonrivalrous_, meaning that one person consuming the commodity doesn't prevent another person from doing the same.
+2. **Non-rivalrous**: A public good is _non-rivalrous_, meaning that one person consuming the goods or service doesn't prevent another person from doing the same.
 Going back to the previous example: if you drive on a public road, that doesn't prevent another person from driving on the same road.

 A **private good** is the opposite: they are _rivalrous_ and _excludable_.
 For example, if Alice eats a slice of pizza, then Bob cannot eat the same slice of (Alice and Bob are "rivals" in consumption).
 More so, by eating the slice of pizza, Alice prevents (or "excludes") Bob from eating it, making it excludable.

 Many public goods are also marked by their "positive externalities".
-An externality is an indirect cost or benefit borne by A positive externan meaning that i benefits of providing it outweigh the disadvantages.Other examples of public goods include:
+An externality is an indirect cost or benefit incurred or received by a third party.
+Positive externalities occur when the positive gain is received by both the social level and the private level.
+Examples of public goods include:

 - Education
 - Access to information